CraigglesO/lycheeJS/guides/CODESTYLE.md

-# lycheeJS Style Guide
+# Codestyle Guide for lycheeJS

-## 0. Project Structure
+## Library / Project Structure

-### 0.1.
-Packages
+### Packages

 The `lychee.pkg` file is divided in three sub-hierarchies that are tracked by the build system.

-- `source` is the source variant that every developer can live-edit without any build tasks in between.
+- `api` is the documentation folder that contains all documentation files of the package.
+- `asset` is the asset folder that contains all raw assets that are automatically integrated by the Editor.
-- `build` is the build variant that is produced by the fertilizer.
+- `build` is the build variants folder that is produced by the fertilizer.
 The equivalent `build/environments` section in the package sets up automatically generated build variants of the library or application.
-- `api` is the documentation folder that contains all documentation files of the package.
+- `source` is the source variants folder that every developer can live-edit without any build tasks in between.

-### 0.2.
-Namespaces
+### Namespaces

 Each subfolder located in `source` or `build` or `api` has to be written lowercase and is automatically mapped into its equivalent namespace.
 It may contain either Entities or other namespace folders.